devtreff/devtreff.io/README.md

 # devtreff.io

+## THIS PROJECT IS WORK IN PROGRESS.
+The new website is not live yet.

 This is the codebase for [devtreff.io](https://devtreff.io).
 It uses [Gridsome](https://gridsome.org), which is a Vue.js-based static site generator.

 ## Contributing